This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - If you’re cooking steak, burgers, or other foods that spend less than 15 minutes on the grill, utilize the direct heat side for a sear.
 After your sear is complete move your food to the indirect side to finish on low heat.

 - The low heat, indirect side can be utilized to cook foods that would normally go on a smoker, like ribs for example.
-Depending on how low you can get your indirect temperature side, you can grill ribs and the end result would be similar to what you’d expect from a smoker.
+Depending on how low you can get your indirect temperature side, you can utilize your grill as a low and slow cooker.

 - Also use the low heat indirect side to keep your food warm before serving.